- how to apply

 |TOTAL COMBINED # OF REFERENCE LETTERS SUBMITTED WITH MD AND MD/PHD APPLICATION||Six letters||Seven letters||Three letters|

-You are required to submit one original personal essay that is 250 words or less, describing:
+You are required to submit one original personal essay that is 250 words or less, responding to the following question:

 You are required to submit three letters of reference.
 These are separate from the letters of reference used for your MD application, and should reflect the following guidelines: